texhex/SQLSimplePS/README.md

 dbo.TestTable.NumericValue = Get-Process CPU
 ```

-The code to create this mapping is by creating a SQLSimpleColumn which requires three parameters
+The code to create this mapping is  creating a SQLSimpleColumn which requires three parameters:

 * **Column Name** (*Name*) - The name of the SQL Server column the data should go
 * **Property Name** (*ProcessName*) - The name of the property from the data to get the value